vertica/VerticaPy/docs/source/benchmarks_xgboost.rst

   Below are the results from different experiments.
   Browse throught the tabs to look at each one.

-  - Custom Parameters:
-    - number of trees = 10,
-    - tree depth = 10
-    - number of bins = 150

   .. tab:: Default Parameters